New English word? Translate any word using double click.

 With vocabulary it is slightly different.
 In conversation, it occurs more naturally that I correct the false use of a word or expression, or offer an alternative, or a choice when the speaker gets stuck.
 This seldomly leads to an interruption of someone’s thoughts as the missing word or expression is needed to express them.

-Structural inadequacies do not necessarily hinder expression – another question we discussed: which grammatical mistakes truly disrupt communication and/or would lead to misunderstanding.
+Structural inadequacies do not necessarily hinder expression – another question we frequently discuss: which grammatical mistakes truly disrupt communication and/or can lead to misunderstandings.
 (Someone in the group remarked that though communication might also work without grammatical perfection he would still like to speak correctly – a valid demand which I do not deny even if it sometimes seems so; I just want to set the priorities straight when it comes to successful communication.)

 So where improving grammatical accuracy is concerned, my approach is to take a time out from topical sessions and focus on form.
-Very often this is not just going through exercises, but discussing the why of use, the semantics of a form and the reality of choices depending on the context or on whatever nuances the speaker wants to express.
+Very often this is not just going through exercises, but discussing why certain forms are used in a given context: the semantics of a form and the reality of choices depending on the context or on whatever nuances the speaker wants to express.

 Studies have found that most corrections of form provided while a speaker is focussing on interaction and trying to express thoughts go widely unnoticed.
 I have made that experience my self.
 Additionally, studies and research on the most efficient language teaching programs have come to the conclusion that immersion programs emphasizing meaningful communication with additional focus on form are the most successful.